rtyler/dot-git.gi.t/README.md

 # dot-git.gi.t
-why is this a thing
+why is this a thing?